 Sometimes people think art is far away from their life and they cannot understand it.
 However, if there are friendly people encouraging them to join in, people are more likely to get involved.
 This is the way that Assistant Community Curator Helen Pratt has been working in community engagement.

-The placement in the Temple Newsam House deepened my understanding of audience and community engagement.
+The placement at Temple Newsam deepened my understanding of audience and community engagement.
 I have seen the power of word of mouth and the importance of building connections between community and the sites.
-People are attracted by the history of Temple Newsam and that history, as well as the chance to work with different people can have a beneficial effect on their lives.
+People are attracted by the history of Temple Newsam and that history, as well as the chance to work with different people.